chris-toomajian/F_graminearum_SVgenomes/README.md

 <ins>canu23522.sh</ins> - script for running canu genome assembly software

-Insert script for calling npcor!
+<ins>nanopolish_first.sh</ins> - First script in preparation for nanopolish - for indexing, performing read alignments and creating BAM file

+<ins>split.correct.sh</ins> - Second script in nanopolish process: splits genome into 50 kb pieces and runs nanopolish correction for each piece (uses npcor and nanopolish)

+<ins>3c-check_submerge.sh</ins> - Third script in nanopolish process: runs npcormerge from npcor.

+<ins>combined.sh</ins> - Fourth (and last) script in nanopolish process: Merges polished sequences back into assembled genome and merges VCF files

 <ins>pilon.sbatch</ins> - script for short read polishing, including running bwa-mem and pilon software

-pilonBox.pl    /homes/upasanad/project/illumina_sequences/pilon_scripts/pilonBox.pl - This is a script of S Liu, but it doesn't appear at his GitHub
+<ins>pilonBox.pl</ins> -  This is a pilon-related script from Dr. Sanzhen Liu (https://github.com/liu3zhenlab) which is called in pilon.batch, but it doesn't appear at his GitHub

 <ins>busco.cml3066.sh</ins> - script for running BUSCO software